 The Town has a three hour on-street parking limit which applies all year long.
 This limit is enforced on a complaint basis.
 In addition, from November 1 to April 15 there is an additional restriction of no parking from 2 a.m. to 6 a.m., whether there is inclement weather or not.
 Maintenance staff are out at this time in preparation for inclement weather.
 This infraction is pro-actively patrolled for compliance.

 If you receive a parking ticket, you can visit the parking tickets page for information on your available options.

-If you require an exemption to the three hour infraction, or the 2-6 A.M. infraction, please register for the short term on-street parking program.
-During a snow event, your registration for on-street parking will be void if you interefere with snow clearing.
+If you require an exemption to the three hour limit, or the 2 a.m. to 6 a.m. overnight parking restriction, please register for the short term on-street parking program.
+During a snow event, your registration for on-street parking will be void if your vehicle interferes with snow clearing operations.

 Traffic By-law and Important Notices

 The Town of Whitby acknowledges the valuable service our veterans provide to our Country and offer free parking at on-street metered parking spaces and in municipal paid parking lots.
 Operators of a vehicle displaying a veteran licence plate can park without paying, for the limit of the parking meter or municipal lot.

 Below are examples of common parking infractions:

 The unimpeded movement of emergency response vehicles is very important; maintaining a safe and direct route for emergency vehicles through our streets is essential to the well-being of our citizens.